Brand Positioning Status

 19 Value Proposition

-Enterprise deployment model with centralized analytics dashboard across your entire facility portfolio.
-Volume pricing delivers significant per-unit cost reduction at scale, with deployment density enabling shared field support coverage.
+Regional deployment model with consistent clinical reporting standards across your facility portfolio.
+Volume relationships and deployment density enable shared support coverage.
 Continuous documentation and early change detection support improved performance on CMS Quality Measures.

 20 Value Proposition